0xB10C/github-metadata-mirror/README.md

 1. **Generate mirror content**: First, the Python script `generate-data.py` is used to generate MarkDown files into the `content` directory and JSON files into the `data` directory.
 Pass the folder with the backup as first argument and the output directory as second argument.
+Additionally, the `<owner>/<repository>` needs to be specified.

 ```
-python generate-data.py /path/to/backup /path/to/project/directory
+python generate-data.py /path/to/backup /path/to/project/directory <owner>/<repository>
 ```

 2. **Build static site**: The second step is to use [Hugo] to build the static